twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 *queueing delay = 1 / (capacity - load)*

 **Throughput:**
-Max Capacity of a Web Server
+Max Capacity of a Web Server:
 max capacity = 1 / service time
 (for a single processor system)